aminebadraoui/MNFST-RAG-UI/docs/architecture/frontend-architecture.md

 # Frontend Architecture

-Comprehensive overview of the React frontend architecture, including component hierarchy, state management, and design patterns used in the RAG Chat Admin Dashboard.
+Comprehensive overview of the React frontend architecture, including component hierarchy, state management, and design patterns used in the MNFST-RAG Admin Dashboard.

 ## 🏗️ High-Level Architecture